 7.4.1 VP 3 is taken form the San Uk Tsuen Sitting Out Area to the west of the Site.
-The Site sits and sandwiches in the middle between village houses and Queen Hill Estate.
+The Site sits and sandwiches in the middle between village houses and Queen Hill Estate as well as the planned housing development.
 The proposed building blocks are largely screened off by the village houses and roadside greenery as shown in the photomontage presented in Figure 4.
 At present, the proposed Development is considered visually compatible with the surrounding environment.
 The proposed Development will affect the visual composition of this VP slightly.

-7.4.2 From this VP, existing village houses, roadside greenery and Queen Hill Estate limits the openness of the existing view.
-The overall visual change before and after is limited provided that existing village houses and the public housing estate existing and screening off the Site in both scenarios.
+7.4.2 From this VP, existing village houses, roadside greenery, Queen Hill Estate and the planned housing development limits the openness of the existing view.
+The overall visual change before and after is limited provided that existing village houses and the public housing estate and screening off the Site in both scenarios.